 - 2 eggs

-- In a small bowl stir together 1 tsp water and cornstarch until combined.
+- In a small bowl stir together 1 teaspoon water and cornstarch until combined.

-- Combine raspberries, sugar and 1 tsp water in a small saucepan over medium high heat.
+- Combine raspberries, sugar and 1 teaspoon water in a small saucepan over medium high heat.

 - Cook until boiling, stirring often and using a spoon to crush the berries, about 4 minutes.